slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 </a>
 </p>

-For the purpose of this tutorial, I decided to use OpenAI's <a href="https://chat.openai.com/" target="_blank">ChatGPT</a> (GPT-3.5) to generate a synthetic adverse events report.
+For the purpose of this tutorial, I used OpenAI's <a href="https://chat.openai.com/" target="_blank">ChatGPT</a> (GPT-3.5) to generate a synthetic adverse events report.
 I chose warfarin, as it is in the class of drugs that have resulted in <a href="https://www.ncbi.nlm.nih.gov/books/NBK519025/" target="_blank">serious adverse drug reactions</a>.

 These were the series of prompts I used to generate the final [report](https://github.com/slsu0424/langchain-ade-public/blob/main/ade.pdf):